thomas-shares/mqtt-kat/thoughts.md

 Next step is to do that on my broker as well.
 And I think I'll just implement the message flow to start with, not (yet) the underlying logic that is needed.

 ooh and I removed the sleep from the event creating loop... still works.
+And there is some checking with exceptions being thrown if there is a miscompare detected.

 ## 20190120